Naruto0/fplyst/README.md

 ## Usage

-## To make selenium with firefox work, you have to install Xvfb driver:
+## To make work headless firefox with selenium, you have to install Xvfb driver:

 ```
 $ sudo apt-get install xvfb xfonts-100dpi xfonts-75dpi xfonts-cyrillic xorg dbus-x11